- SEPA Member States

 - BIC and IBAN details are now required when setting up a new SEPA payee or standing order

-- International Transfers are now known as International (Non SEPA) Transfers and can be used to make euro transfers to non SEPA zone countries or foreign currency payments
+- International Transfers are now known as International (Non SEPA) Transfers and can be used to make euro transfers to non SEPA zone states or foreign currency payments

-- Certain International Payees have been re-categorised as SEPA payees (i.e. SEPA zone countries with euro as their local currency and countries for which we only offer euro as the transferring currency)
+- Certain International Payees have been re-categorised as SEPA payees (i.e. SEPA zone states with euro as their local currency and states for which we only offer euro as the transferring currency)

 - International (Non SEPA) payees set up by post continue to have a daily transaction limit of €20,000 (limit is €10,000 if set up via mobile)